ioiooi/eslint-prettier/README.md

     ESLint will run Prettier for you and will report formatting issues between your code and Prettiers configuration as ESLint issues.
 3.  `eslint-config-prettier` ([link](https://github.com/prettier/eslint-config-prettier))
     Turns off all ESLint formatting rules that are unnecessary or might conflict with Prettier.
-4. Optional: `eslint-plugin-react`
+4.  _Optional: `eslint-plugin-react`
-    React specific linting rules for ESLint.
+    React specific linting rules for ESLint._

 ## eslintrc config

-import/export and async/await and support for other newer features
+import/export, async/await and support for other newer features

 ```json
 "parserOptions": {